DevExpress-Examples/asp-net-web-forms-scheduler-bind-to-sql/Readme.md

 # Scheduler for ASP.NET Web Forms - How to bind a scheduler to a MS SQL Server database

-This example demonstrates how to bind the [ASPxScheduler](https://docs.devexpress.com/AspNet/DevExpress.Web.ASPxScheduler.ASPxScheduler) control to a database located at MS SQL Server 2005.
+This example demonstrates how to bind the [ASPxScheduler](https://docs.devexpress.com/AspNet/DevExpress.Web.ASPxScheduler.ASPxScheduler) control to a database located in MS SQL Server 2005.

 ## Files to Review